 Maybe a video on the landing page too?

 Not much speaks like a share on social media of your work or content.
 It says “this is really good!” or “really valuable stuff!”
 And people don’t share just any content easily.
-So keeping an eye on this metric says a lot about love of your brand.
+So keeping an eye on this metric says a lot about love and value of your brand.

 Math time.
 How much revenue came in from a campaign minus the amount spent on that campaign.
 Pretty straightforward, but not always the easiest figure to find.
 This is largely due to not always knowing where leads and sales come from.
 But building analytics into your campaigns and implementing surveys for customers and prospects (asking how they found you for instance) can help in this endeavor.